 Coping with the loss of a loved one can be one of the most difficult times of your life.
 This time is even more trying when the death was the result of someone else’s negligent actions or wrongdoings.
-Contacting one of our experienced, reputable Little Rock wrongful death lawyers at your earliest convenience can secure a comfortable future for you and your family.
+Contacting an experienced, reputable Little Rock wrongful death lawyer from our firm at your earliest convenience can secure a comfortable future for you and your family.

 According to the Centers for Disease Control and Prevention (CDC), nearly 150,000 unintentional injury deaths occurred in 2015.
 The causes of the majority of those deaths were falls, motor vehicle accidents, and unintentional poisonings.
 Because those deaths were unintentional, a majority of them were most likely preventable.
 It’s the preventable factor that will convince a judge or jury the death is legally wrongful.

 In the event of a loved one’s death that could have been prevented, you may have the right to file a wrongful death claim if it can be found that negligence led to the event of death.
 While wrongful death laws vary from state to state, most allow financial compensation for the sustained damages to the estate or the family.
 If you’d like to know more information, we encourage you to keep reading.

 As mentioned above, the state establishes all wrongful death laws.
 Arkansas Code 16-62-105, updated recently in 2017, defines a wrongful death as being caused by a wrongful act, neglect, or default of another party.
 Family members also have the option of filing a claim for an unborn child if the death resulted from actions or inactions of another individual or an illegal abortion.

 In a wrongful death claim, the family will need to appoint a personal representative to handle everything.
 This person may have been previously established by the decedent, or the court can make the decision.
 Then, they will start the work to show how the family will be affected because a negligent party caused the fatality.